-The long term debt cycle is not generally well recognized by the standard economics textbooks, and it is only really known due to the work done by Ray Dalio, the American billionaire investor and hedge fund manager.
+The long term debt cycle is not usually explained in the standard economics textbooks, and it is only entering the national debate due to the work done by Ray Dalio, the American billionaire investor and hedge fund manager.
 On this page I will give my thoughts about Ray's book 'Principles for Navigating Big Debt Crises'.

 First of all, I should point out that this book lays out a set of ideas for achieving better management of the fractional reserve banking system, and the way that credit expansion plays a major role in fueling the boom-bust business cycle.